Javan rusa

-The Javan rusa or Sunda sambar (Rusa timorensis) is a large deer species native to Indonesia and East Timor.
+The Javan rusa or Sunda sambar (Rusa timorensis) is a large deer species native to Indonesia and Timor-Leste.
 Introduced populations exist in a wide variety of locations in the Southern Hemisphere.
+Rusa is the Malay word for "deer" in general as well as lending to name of its own genus.

 Taxonomy

 Seven subspecies of the Javan rusa are recognised: